How to Protect Your Website From Hackers and Cyberthugs

-In a perfect world, you’d be able to mind your own business and cheerfully run a successful online business without being harassed by “cyberthugs.”
-However, until that perfect world comes, you’ll need to slap great big KEEP OUT sign on your website.
-This means creating security settings which will disallow access to sensitive data and controls.
+In a perfect world, you’d be able to mind your own business and cheerfully run a successful online business without being harassed by “cyberthugs”.
+However, until that perfect world comes, you'll need to slap a great big KEEP OUT sign on your website.
+This means creating security settings that will disallow access to sensitive data and controls.
 This article will show you how to take these simple steps and keep your website safe from hackers.

 The Most Common Site Attacks

-Unless you’re the FBI, the IRS or the CIA or someone else with a sensitive high profile organization, you won’t be getting targeted by sophisticated hackers.
-However, there are plenty of amateur hackers who create automated scripts to penetrate people’s web security and deface their website.
+Unless you’re the FBI, the IRS or the CIA, or someone else with a sensitive high profile organization, you won’t be getting targeted by sophisticated hackers.
+However, there are plenty of amateur hackers who create automated scripts to penetrate people’s web security and deface their websites.

 Simple Site Security Measures

-These types of hacks can be prevented by simple blocking access from libwww-perl user-agents and URLS which include the command “=http:” “=http:” is a common code which is used by who hackers attempting to access your site and connect it to another site which contains the malicious script or software.
+These types of hacks can be prevented by simply blocking access from libwww-perl user-agents and URLs which include the command “=http:” “=http:” is a common code which is used by hackers attempting to access your site and connect it to another site which contains the malicious script or software.
 For example:

 http://www.example.com/page.php?id1=http://www.strangersite.com/id.txt?